John Ridley (footballer, born 1952)

 John Ridley (27 April 1952 – 3 May 2020) was an English footballer.
 A versatile player able to play as a defender or midfielder, he had a twelve-year professional career in the English Football League, playing for Port Vale and Chesterfield, as well as Leicester City.
-He also played for non-league Stafford Rangers and for American side Fort Lauderdale Strikers.
+He also played for non-League Stafford Rangers and the American side Fort Lauderdale Strikers.

 He was voted Port Vale F.C.
 Player of the Year in 1975–76, won the Anglo-Scottish Cup with Chesterfield in 1981, and helped Port Vale to win promotion out of the Fourth Division in 1982–83.
-Qualifying as a teacher before he began his football career, once he retired he returned to the education profession.
+Qualifying as a teacher before he began his football career, he returned to the education profession once he retired.

+Early and later life

+John Ridley was born in Consett on 27 April 1952.
+His father was a miner and moved the family to Stoke-on-Trent in 1963.
+He attended Wolstanton Grammar School.
+He played for Sheffield University and other English Universities, as he earned his degree and qualified as a teacher.